CIS565-Fall-2020/Project1-CUDA-Flocking/README.md

 The goal is to search for neighbors of each boid and to calculate the new velocity in terms of the above rules.
 ### Method1: Brute Force
 Firstly, I implemented a naive neighbor search.
-Suppose we have N boids, we iterate every N - 1 boids.
-In paralle programming, we can process each boid simultaneously.
+Suppose we have N boids, we search the other N - 1 boids.
+In parellel programming, we can process each boid simultaneously.
 The following pircture shows the flocking with 5000 boids:
 ![](images/naive.PNG)
 ### Method2: Scatter
 Recall that any two boids can only influence each other if they are within some neighborhood distance of each other.
 We can use a datastructure called uniform spatial grid to avoid checking useless boids.
 A uniform grid is made up of cells that are at least as wide as the neighborhood distance and covers the entire simulation domain.